cloud-bulldozer/e2e-benchmarking/workloads/ingress-perf/README.md

 This wrapper supports some variables to tweak some basic parameters of the workloads:

 - **CONFIG**: Defines the configuration file to use.
 Configuration files are available in the [config directory](config/).
 - **ES_SERVER**: Defines the ElasticSearch/OpenSearch endpoint.
 By default it points the development instance.
+Indexing can be disabled with `export ES_SERVER=""`.
 - **ES_INDEX**: Defines the ElasticSearch/OpenSearch index.
 By default `ingress-performance`
 - **LOG_LEVEL**: Defines the loglevel, by default `info`